 - It is usual to take indoramin twice a day.
 Try to take your doses at the same times of day each day, as this will help you to avoid missing doses.

 - Swallow the tablet with a drink of water.
 You can take indoramin before or after meals.

 - If you forget to take a dose, take it as soon as you remember (unless it is nearly time for your next dose, in which case leave out the missed dose).
 Do not take two doses together to make up for a forgotten dose.

 Getting the most from your treatment

 - Indoramin can make you feel sleepy, particularly when you first start taking it.
-Make sure your reactions are normal before you drive or use tools or machines.
+Make sure your reactions are normal before you drive and before you use tools or machines.

 - You are advised not to drink alcohol while you are on indoramin.
 Alcohol interferes with how much of the medicine your body absorbs.
 It can also increase the risk of side-effects such as feeling drowsy.